 How to evaluate team performance and effectiveness?

-From the time I meet with a team until the time we achieve or come close enough to the understood goal to stop, this is something we wonder about.
+From the time I meet with a team until we achieve or come close enough to the understood goal to stop, this is something we wonder about.

 3 dimensions of team effectiveness

-When a team generates an unacceptable output to the client, that team is not effective – no matter how hard the team tried or their evaluation of the product.
+When a team generates an unacceptable output to the client, that team is ineffective – no matter how hard the team tried or their product evaluation.

 We must identify who the clients(s) or customer(s) are of the team to evaluate effectiveness.

-2. How the process of doing the work increased and decreased the desire of team members to work together interdependently in the future
+2. How does the process of doing the work increase and decrease the desire of team members to work together interdependently in the future